georlav/githunt/README.md

   Request:
-    -workers     sets the desirable number of http workers (default: 50) -cpus        sets the maximum number of CPUs that can be utilized (default: %d) -timeout     sets a time limit for requests, valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h". (default: 15s)
+    -workers     sets the desirable number of http workers (default: 50) -cpus        sets the maximum number of CPUs that can be utilized (default: available-1 -timeout     sets a time limit for requests, valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h". (default: 15s)

   General: